SARAH-GAKII/sarah-gakii.github.io/projects/tourism-attractions-capping-numbers.md

 title: Tourism Attractions Capping Numbers
 ---

-# Tourism Attractions Capping Numbers
+# Tourism Attractions Capping Numbers {#tourism-attractions-capping-numbers}

 At the Mathematics in Industry Study Group (MISG 2023), I worked with a team tackling a problem brought forward by an industry representative: how to determine fair and effective visitor caps for tourism attractions.
 This was an open-ended challenge with direct implications for resource management, sustainability, and economic planning.